Mastering IFA in Berlin: From startup to big tech

 IFA is all about tech and innovation, so it’s pretty clear who will be the ones you speak to most: tech media.
 Therefore: Make it engaging and easy for them.
 Here are some things you should consider:

-• To kick things off and mingle in a more relaxed and exclusive surrounding, take part in ShowStoppers.
+To kick things off and mingle in a more relaxed and exclusive surrounding, take part in ShowStoppers, which will take place on September 4, 2025.

-• Try to get your hands on a media list as soon as possible.
+Actively seek to obtain a media list as early as possible.

-• Have (German speaking) spokespeople from your company at your booth who can answer in-depth questions from journalists.
+Ensure you have articulate (German speaking) spokespeople present at your booth who can answer in-depth questions from journalists.

-• Engage with the press early, offer exclusive previews and first hands-on.
+Proactively engage with the press early, offering exclusive previews and first hands-on opportunities to generate initial buzz.

 Focus on real innovation and the well-being of you and your visitors

-At IFA, innovation reigns supreme.
-Stay ahead of the curve by showcasing cutting-edge technologies, unveiling groundbreaking products, and tapping into emerging trends.
-Don’t just show what’s already out there, unless you made it a lot better.
+At IFA, genuine innovation reigns supreme.
+Position yourself as a forward-thinker by showcasing truly cutting-edge technologies, unveiling groundbreaking products, and aligning with emerging industry trends.
+Avoid showing what’s already out there, unless you really made significant improvements.
 Ignoring this will only lead to wasting money and leaving the fair frustrated.
-But that’s not all you can do:
+And there’s more you can do:

-• Consider bringing a celebrity or famous influencer on board.
-Yes, they’re usually not cheap, but they can serve well to attract media to your booth, especially if you want to reach lifestyle media.
+Consider the strategic collaboration with a celebrity or famous influencer.
+While they’re usually not cheap, they can be a powerful magnet to pull media to your booth, particularly if you want to reach lifestyle media.

-• Think about what the (professional) visitors of your booth need.
+Consider the needs your booth’s (professional) visitors.
 Offer them free drinks and maybe even snacks.
-Food stalls at IFA are typically not known for their great quality, but for their high prices.
+Food oprions at IFA are typically not known for their great quality, but for their high prices.

-• Always be approachable.
-Smile, make eye contact, and be open to encourage visitors to engage with you and learn more about your company and products.
+Always.
+Be.
+Approachable!
+Genuine smiles, direct eye contact, and an open demeaner will encourage visitors to engage with your team and learn more about your company and products.

-• Moisturizing nasal spray, lozenges and hand cream.
-The air-conditioned air of fair halls can become brutal, and all that talking and shaking hand will dry you out.
+Moisturizing nasal spray, lozenges, and hand cream.
+The air-conditioned air of fair halls can be brutal, and all that talking and shaking hand will dry you out.

 Networking and building relationships